Introduction

 4. Environment and Animal Welfare

-You can have your say on Council's draft DAMP 2026-2029 by completing our online survey or recording verbal feedback via this webpage.
-You can also contact us via the details below or request a hard copy survey.
+From 1 September - 28 September 2025, Council invited community to have their say on Council's Draft DAMP 2026-2029 by completing an online survey or recording verbal feedback via this webpage.
+Community members were also welcome to contact us via the details on this page.

-• Your overall level of support for the draft DAMP
+• Overall level of support for the draft DAMP

 • Priorities for the next four years in relation to animal management